arungudelli/angularjswiki/content/en/httpclient/_index.md

 3. We can easily mock the HTTP backend server using `@angular/common/http/testing` library for unit testing purpose.
 4. Intercepting Http Request and Responses.

-## Steps to Use HttpClinet in Angular
+## Steps to Use HttpClient in Angular

 To use HttpClient in Angular applications follow the below steps.